topo-gps/ios-manual/en/coordinates/entering_coordinates.rst

 Entering coordinates
 ====================
 To enter a coordinate you first have to tap :ref:`Menu <sec-menu>` > Search.
-Then select the 'Coordinate' tab on the bottom of the screen, to open the coordinates input screen.
+Then select the 'Coordinates' tab on the bottom of the screen, to open the coordinates input screen.
 An example is shown in the figure below:

 .. figure:: ../_static/enter-coordinates1.png
    :height: 568px